rolaveric/AngularPresentations/7-ui-router/README.md

-# Presentation 7 - Nested Routing with ui-router
+# Presentation 7 - Routing with ui-router
 Central messages:
 * URL routing removes the 'on load' work from controllers
 * ui-router fixes the short-comings of the native $routeProvider service, by:
 ** providing a hierarchical structure for declaring 'states'.
 ** providing named views.
+* How to test routing
 ## Presentation Structure
 * Short intro - AngularJS can do URL routing
 ** "What's that?": Different URL loads (or 'routes' to) different template and controller, as well as resolving dependencies